talkowski-lab/rCNV2/data_curation/other/README.md

 2. \>50% reciprocal overlap of intervening sequence

 For each cluster of segmental duplication pairs, we retained the pair with the smallest intervening (_i.e._, spanning) distance, and used the innermost coordinates for analysis purposes.

+---

+## _De novo_ mutations in neurodevelopmental disorders

+TBD

+---

+## Chromosomal rearrangement breakpoints in congenital anomalies

+We curated breakpoints from balanced chromosomal abnormalities (BCAs) defined at sequence resolution in subjects with congenital anomalies from [Redin _et al._, _Nat.
+Genet._ (2016)](https://www.nature.com/articles/ng.3720).

+We extracted all breakpoints as reported in the supplement of Redin _et al._, and further restricted the dataset as follows:
+1. Breakpoint must be resolved at sequence resolution;
+2. Rearrangement must either be confirmed as _de novo_ in affected subject, or confirmed to segregate with disease in the family (if multiple members were affected).